COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint2Meeting1Minutes.md

 ### What I will do next
 ## Drew
 ### What I did last time
+* Researched which way I should implement the app lasting after it is not the main focus
 ### Problems
 ### What I will do next
+* Implement what I discover in order to solve this problem
 ## Eleanor
 ### What I did last time
 * I changed the font and size styles.